Current accounts with overdrafts

 - Arranged overdrafts.
 That’s when you apply and are approved for an overdraft by your bank.
 You’ll be able to borrow up to a set limit.
 Arranged overdrafts are less expensive than unarranged overdrafts, but still not free (more on this below).

 - Unarranged overdrafts.
-That’s when you haven’t agreed an overdraft with your bank and still overspend, or when you spend more than your overdraft limit.
+That’s when you haven’t agreed to an overdraft with your bank and still overspend, or when you spend more than your overdraft limit.
 Unarranged overdrafts come with a scary series of fees, so you really, really want to avoid them.

 How to apply for an overdraft